-If a child has a medical or dental appointment requiring an early dismissal, please notify the registrar at frontdesk@cmipcs.org and your child's teacher 24 hours ahead of time and provide supporting documentation.
+If a child has a medical or dental appointment requiring an early dismissal, please notify the registrar at frontdesk@cmipcs.org and your child's teacher 24 hours ahead of time and provide supporting documentation attached to the email.
 Students are signed out at the front desk and the person signing them out must present a government-issued ID.

-The front desk will not be able to process an early dismissal without previous notification, especially from 3:00 p.m. to 3:30 p.m.
+The front desk is unable to process an early dismissal without previous notification, especially from 3:00 p.m. to 3:30 p.m.
 If the front desk doesn't receive prior early dismissal notification for your child, you must wait until regular dismissal hours to pick up your child.